Type 2 diabetes – Bill

 Bill is a 55-year-old man with type 2 diabetes.
 He is a new patient at your practice, having just moved into the area to be closer to family.
 This case study covers diabetes management, diabetes foot care, and renal impairment.

 Based on Quality Use of Medicines principles, these modules will support you in selecting the most appropriate treatment in consultation with your patient, and assisting your patients in using their medicines safely and wisely.
-In other words, to help you on your journey as a "medicinewise practitioner".

 Upon completion of this course, the learner will be able to:

 - obtain a thorough medical and medication history

 - engage the patient in a discussion about their health